zyang37/useful_scripts_for_linux/linuxSub/README.md

-# Windows Subsystem for Linux Setup Instruction
-Instructions for running graphical python applications on Windows using WSL2.
+# Instructions for running graphical python applications on Windows 10.

 ### Step 1 (Enable WSL)
 1. Go to Control Pannel -> Programs -> Program and Features